nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The SCHEDULE_NAME **must not have any special characters** e.g. !, @, #, $, …​
 * The DATE_TIME must be in the format of ddmmyyyy HHmm in 24-hour time
 * The TIME must be in the format of HHmm, but **not before the time from DATE_TIME** e.g. 0000-2359
+* `find Betsy` followed by `addSched 1 Exam 05032024 1600 1800` adds the 1st person in
+the results of the `find` command to the event stated.

 Examples:
 * `addSched 4 Exam 05032024 1600 1800` will add the 4th person in the address list to the `Exam` event which